delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 the program version you are using (see about box).

 Request new features at http://www.delphidabbler.com/url/codesnip-featurereq.
-You may also see the other features currently slated for inclusion in release 4.
-No promises though!
+No more new features will be implemented in release 4.0, but I will consider them for other 4.x point releases.

 Installation